How to Use Simulated Data to Check Choice Model Experimental Designs Using Displayr

 For the example in this article, I will be using a choice model experimental design with eggs attributes (Weight, Quality, Price) generated using the Efficient algorithm.

 Once you have supplied the design, the next step is to choose Simulated choices from priors in the Data source.
-This indicates to Q that we want to use simulated data instead of real survey data.
+This indicates to Displayr that we want to use simulated data instead of real survey data.
 A red button called Enter priors will appear, which when clicked on will bring up an Excel-like data editor.
 Enter the priors here, in the format I've shown below, where Weight, Quality and Price are the attribute names, and the cells below these names are the attribute levels.

 Make sure that the columns to the right of the attributes are titled either "mean" or "sd", and contain the means and standard deviations of the levels.
 Note that the first levels need to be zero due to the coding of the design.
 No priors were specified for the Alternative parameters as they were not part of the design, but you can include them if you want.

 Alternatively, if you have supplied a choice model experimental design output, there is an additional Prior source control which has the option Use priors from design.
-As the name suggests, Q will use any priors provided in the design output to generate the simulated data.
+As the name suggests, Displayr will use any priors provided in the design output to generate the simulated data.
 If no priors are present, then Displayr will use priors of zero.
 This will cause the simulated choices to be random and independent of attributes.

 For the purpose of checking the design, I would recommend specifying non-zero priors for all attribute levels in the design, so that you can see how the design performs for each level.